russgreen/DependancyInjectionExperiment/README.md

 As above but this time forgetting to pass in the required parameters.

 ## Form3
-Instead of Form3 being in the DI system the forms dependancies are passed intot he ctor as parameters.
+Instead of Form3 being in the DI system the forms dependancies are passed into the ctor as parameters.

 Feels a bit more winformy to me!